fraziphy/iQuanta/README.md

     Before starting work, check the issue tracker to see if your contribution aligns with any existing issues or feature requests.
     Create a new branch for your contribution and make your changes.
     Commit your changes with clear and descriptive messages explaining the purpose of each commit.
-    Once you're ready to submit your changes, push your branch to your forked repository.
+    Once you are ready to submit your changes, push your branch to your forked repository.
     Submit a pull request to the main repository's develop branch.
 Provide a detailed description of your changes and reference any relevant issues or pull requests.

 5. **Code Review**: Expect feedback and review from our maintainers or contributors.
 Address any comments or suggestions provided during the review process.